The elegant southpaw

 August 28, 2016 by achyuth

 Image courtesy © Getty Images Allan Donald who was rightly known as “White Lightning” was a complete package in terms of fast bowling.
 He had pace, bounce, swing, rhythmic action, aggression and “sledging”.
 During the seventies and eighties bowlers of many teams could consistently bowl fast.
-But during the early and mid nineties there were not …
+But during the early and mid nineties there were …

 The bowling all-rounder